 The Bugatti Chiron Super Sport recently gained a crown as the fastest car in the world.
 Working with Dallara to optimize the aerodynamics, the latest Bugatti Chiron was clocked at 304.773 miles per hour at the Volkswagen proving grounds near Wolfsburg, Germany in August of 2019.
 It was a one-way run due to the track surface so ineligible for a world record.

-What is the fastest car in the world?
-You’re looking at it.
 As the successor to their Ultimate Aero, Jerod Shelby (not related to Carroll) and his team needed more power.
 Knowing that a flat-plane V8 would easily rev to 9,000 rpm, they commissioned Nelson Racing Engines to build a 5.9-liter V8 by hand.
-Using Nelson’s patented Mirror-Image turbos, this American hypercar sends 1,750 horsepower and 1,280 lb-ft of torque to the rear wheels.
-This allowed them to reach a top speed of 286 mph for an official 2-way average of 282.6 mph.
+Using Nelson's patented Mirror-Image turbos, this American hypercar sends 1,750 horsepower and 1,280 lb-ft of torque to the rear wheels.
+A uni-directional run at Space Florida's Launch and Landing facility saw the SSC Tuatara reach an incredible 295 mph.

 On a closed Nevada highway, Christian von Koenigsegg and company pushed their car into the history books.
 Their 2-way average of 277.87 spurred the innovation to design the Jesko for over 300 mph.
 Being one of the top 10 fastest cars in the world is definitely a badge that the Agera RS wears proudly.